-Analysis and Interpretation of Literature: Three credits for English 102 with a satisfactory essay and a minimum score of 49.
+Analyzing and Interpreting Literature: Three credits for English 102 with a satisfactory essay and a minimum score of 49.
 Credit is given after completion of English 101 with a C or higher.
 If CLEP examinations for both Composition and Literature are successfully completed, six hours of credit for English 101 and 102 are awarded upon passing any 300 or higher level English with a grade of C or better.